Skip to content

 Does 3DS affect the customer experience?

-Can I use 3DS with ACH payments?
+Can I use 3DS with ACH?

-What happens if 3DS authentication fails?
+What happens if 3DS fails?

 Is 3DS required?